drivendataorg/cloudpathlib/README.md

 pip install https://github.com/drivendataorg/cloudpathlib.git#egg=cloudpathlib[all]
 ```

 Note that you similarly need to specify cloud service dependencies, such as `all` in the above example command.
-See the [conda-forge/cloudpathlib-feedstock](https://github.com/conda-forge/cloudpathlib-feedstock) for all options.

 ## Quick usage